Where Should You Avoid Anchoring?

 What is “Cut and Run”

-The anchor can be stubborn at times.
-Neptune’s remuneration.
-If the anchor refuses to come out, either buoy the line and return later, or cut it short with a sharp serrated knife so that other boaters’ props do not foul the rode.
+The anchor can be stubborn at times—Neptune’s remuneration.
+If the anchor refuses to come out, either buoy the line and return later or cut it short with a sharp serrated knife so that other boaters’ props do not foul the rode.

-It’s important to note that cutting the anchor line should only be done as a last resort, as it can cause damage to the boat and to other vessels in the area.
-It’s always best to try to get the anchor to hold or find a safer location before resorting to Cut and Run.
+It’s important to note that cutting the anchor line should only be done as a last resort, as it can damage the boat and other vessels in the area.
+Before resorting to cut and run, it is always best to get the anchor to hold or find a safer location.

 BoatUS